 Vineyards in Connecticut

-Connecticut boasts one of the fastest-growing wine region in New England.
+Connecticut boasts one of the fastest-growing wine regions in New England.
 You’ll find a diverse variety of wines and lovely scenery along the Connecticut Wine Trail.
 Of the 24 vineyards and wineries in Connecticut, we especially adore these three.

 Hawk Ridge Winery [Watertown]b